Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Discussion

 A central advantage of CDPIR is its ability to train across heterogeneous datasets, potentially spanning hundreds of imaging domains.
-By learning both robust and domain-specific features, CDPIR adapts to specialized tasks, such as cardiac or extremity imaging, while maintaining broad applicability.
+By learning a transferable cross-distribution prior that combines shared structural information with domain-specific modulation, CDPIR adapts to specialized tasks, such as cardiac or extremity imaging, while maintaining broad applicability.
 Its scalability enables unified checkpoints to generalize across datasets and acquisition regimes without task-specific retraining, positioning CDPIR as a promising foundation model for medical image reconstruction with broad deployment potential.
 Beyond medical imaging, CDPIR's principles of combining generative priors with explicit data consistency could extend to other AI domains, including complex synthesis tasks in diverse modalities and general-purpose text applications\cite{niu2025medical}.